 We’re under no illusion that our industry, let alone our company, can solve gun violence.
 But being unable to change much doesn’t give us license to change nothing.
 Here’s to everyone doing their part.

-Postscript: As a company built on transparency and trust, we plan to broach politically and ethically charged topics periodically, and to be open about our efforts to align our investment practices and insurance policies, with our best sense of what’s the right thing to do.
-This is post #1 in our new ‘Ethics of Insurance’ series.
+As a company built on transparency and trust, we broach politically and ethically charged topics periodically, and are open about our efforts to align our investments and policies with our best sense of what’s the right thing to do.
+This is the first post in our ‘Ethics at Lemonade’ series.